Fuseteam/docs.ubports.com/porting/build_and_boot/standalone_kernel_build.rst

 At this point you've almost completed the initial setup for the kernel, move on to configuring ``deviceinfo`` and building.

 After you have booted the OS successfully, you can move on to patching the defconfig fully in later stages.

+Note: you may be confused why we are editing a seperate file, halium.config, instead of <codename>_defconfig.
+These files will be selected together in the deviceinfo, "merging" them together.
+This way, we keep the changes clean and readable.

 Filling in your deviceinfo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^